I am not a self-made woman when it came to bettering my life and finances. Obviously, you’re on this page because you believe the same thing.

 Earning More Money

-Neilsen Digital Surveys– Again, my husband likes this one too.
+Neilsen Digital Surveys-My husband loves this survey option.
 It seems a bit weird that they ask you to download a program, but I promise it’s not a scam.
 All you do is sign up and surf the web as you normally do.
 Every once in a while, they offer a chance to fill out a survey.
 You then earn entries into sweepstakes, which features a $1,000 monthly prize and you can win up to $10,000.